zeekay/rollup-plugin-node-builtins/readme.md

 - os*
 - assert*
 - constants
+- timers*
+- console*‡
+- vm*§
+- zlib*
+- tty
+- domain

 \* requires [node-globals plugin](https://github.com/calvinmetcalf/rollup-plugin-node-globals)

 † the http and https modules are actually the same and don't differentiate based on protocol

+‡ default export only, because it's console, seriously just use the global

+§ vm does not have all corner cases and has less of them in a web worker

-for all other modules this just provides the commonjs module form browserify and you will likely need to use  [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs), [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve), and [rollup-plugin-json](https://github.com/rollup/rollup-plugin-json) in order for them to work, some like crypto, are complex enough that they don't work very well with rollup at all, others may work.
+The following modules are not shimed and and we just provide the commonjs one from browserify  and you will likely need to use  [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs), [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve), and [rollup-plugin-json](https://github.com/rollup/rollup-plugin-json) in order for them to work, some like crypto, are complex enough that they don't work very well with rollup at all, others may work.

+- crypto

 Not all included modules rollup equally, streams (and by extension anything that requires it like http) are a mess of circular references that are pretty much impossible to tree-shake out, similarly url methods are actually a shortcut to a url object so those methods don't tree shake out very well, punycode, path, querystring, events, util, and process tree shake very well especially if you do named imports.